indu-explores-data/Restaurant-Data-Analysis/README.md

 # Restaurant-Data-Analysis
-Analyzed restaurant data to uncover insights on ratings, cuisines, and pricing.
-Used Python (Pandas, Seaborn, Matplotlib) for EDA and visualizations.
-Highlights include top-rated cuisines, pricing trends, and location-based analysis to support business decisions.
+AnalyConducted an in-depth exploratory analysis of restaurant data to uncover meaningful insights on customer preferences, pricing patterns, and rating behavior.
+Leveraged Python libraries like Pandas, Seaborn, and Matplotlib to clean, analyze, and visualize the data.
+Key highlights include identifying top-rated cuisines, evaluating cost distributions across cities, and exploring the impact of online delivery on ratings.
+The findings offer valuable inputs for business strategies in the food and hospitality sector.
 ### 📊 Sample Visualizations

 Below are some key visualizations generated during the analysis, highlighting trends in ratings, pricing, delivery options, and city-level comparisons.